Conchita and the Engineer

 Conchita and the Engineer (Conchita und der Ingenieur), a.k.a.
 Macumba, is a 1954 Brazilian-German adventure film directed by Franz Eichhorn and Hans Hinrich and starring Paul Hartmann, Vanja Orico and Robert Freitag.
 It was based on a novel by Franz Taut.
-It was shot at the Babelsberg Studios in Berlin and on location in Brazil.
+It was shot at the Babelsberg Studios in Potsdam near Berlin and on location in Brazil.
 The film's Brazilian title (see poster at right) translates as Conchita, Virgin of the Amazon.